Baka-Boy/kavach/readme.md

 Example: User experiencing harassment or abuse uses app to record calls made to emergency contacts for use as evidence.

 ### Important Notes
-While our women's safety app could be a useful tool for many women, it's important to remember that not everyone has a smartphone or has access to one.
+While our women's safety app could be a useful tool for many women, it is important to remember that not everyone has a smartphone or has access to one.
 Therefore, we recommend considering other options, such as:

 ### Emergency hotlines:
 Many countries have dedicated emergency hotlines that women can call in case of an emergency.
 These hotlines are usually toll-free and can be accessed from any phone, including landlines.